TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/iMx6Dev/ReadMe.txt

 RISC OS expects to find to hold its essential configuration options needed before the main !Boot application is run.

-It is possible to seed the CMOS settings in one of two ways
+It is possible to seed the CMOS settings in one of three ways

   * Use the RTC and CMOS carrier board
     Computers based on the Wandboard Quad supplied by RComp will have this fitted by default.
   * Add a CMOS file to the SD card
-    Make any configuration settings changes desired than use the *SaveCMOS command to capture them in a file, raw write this file on the SD card at sector address &20001200.
-The SDCMOS module included in the operating system will update this file whenever a configuration change is made.
+    Make any configuration settings changes desired then use the *SaveCMOS command to capture them in a file, raw write this file on the SD card at disc address &20001200 (that is, offset &1200 on drive SDFS::1).
+    The SDCMOS module included in the operating system will update the sector whenever a configuration change is made.
   * Do nothing
     If the hardware is not present, and you haven't put a CMOS file on the SD card, you'll get the built in defaults every time you turn on.